doctest/doctest/doc/markdown/roadmap.md

     - the set holding all registered tests should use a specialized allocator to minimize program startup time
     - lazily stringify expressions - only when needed
     - pool allocator for the ```String``` class - currently very unoptimized
+- benchmarking
     - make the bench.py script more usable - with command line arguments
+    - redo the compile time ones
+    - remove old benchmarks
     - add runtime benchmarks
+- add runtime benchmarks
 - test execution in [separate processes](https://github.com/philsquared/Catch/issues/853) - ```fork()``` for UNIX and [this](https://github.com/nemequ/munit/issues/2) for Windows
 - [symbolizer](https://github.com/facebook/folly/tree/master/folly/experimental/symbolizer) - for a stack trace - when an assertion fails - and it's in a user function with some deep callstack away from the current test case - how to know the exact code path that lead to the failing assert

-### For 2.0:

-### A list of things that are being considered but not part of the roadmap yet:
+### Things that are being considered but not part of the roadmap yet:

 - failure reporting should print out previous SECTIONs for data-driven testing - as requested [here](https://github.com/philsquared/Catch/issues/734)
 - ```Bitwise()``` class that has overloaded operators for comparison - to be used to check objects bitwise against each other